-7.2 TEACHERS OTHER THAN THOSE ON THE LEADERSHIP SCALE
+TEACHERS OTHER THAN THOSE ON THE LEADERSHIP SCALE

-Pay on appointment of newly appointed teachers at the TRUST
+Pay on appointment of newly appointed teachers at the school

-The Board of Trustees or relevant committee of the Board of Trustees, will determine the starting salary to be attached to a vacant teacher post on the main, upper, or leading practitioner pay range, as the Board of Trustees determines appropriate, and any additional allowance/s that will be payable having regard to:
+The governing body or relevant committee of the governing body will determine the appropriate starting salary to be attached to a vacant teacher post.
+The salary can be on the main, upper, or leading practitioner pay range as the governing body determines appropriate, and any additional allowance/s that will be payable having regard to:

-- the specific nature and requirements of the post, - any specialist knowledge and or experience required for the post, - the experience required to undertake the specific duties of the post, - the wider Trust context (excluding extra curricula activities.)
+- the specific nature and requirements of the post, - any specialist knowledge and or experience required for the post, - the experience required to undertake the specific duties of the post, - the wider school context (excluding extra curricula activities.)